CHARACTER DESCRIPTIONS of

 SECONDARY COMIC TRAIT: Cowardice or ineptitude, in contrast to his primary trait.

 Not a well-documented character, he turns up in the early 17th century Feather-Book of Dionisio Minaggio.
-The illustration shows the character to bear a strong resemblance to Scaramouch, and so is likely a variant on either him or on the Captain, and this is further supported in that the illustration appears to portray him threatening to pull his sword on another zanni.
+The illustration shows the character to bear a strong resemblance to Scaramouch, and so is likely a variant on either him or on the Captain, and this is further supported in that the illustration appears to portray him threatening to pull his sword on another zanni; but Allardyce Nicoll in his book The World of Harlequin speculates he might be a variant on the character Coviello.
 The name Cietrulo is clearly meant to be a play on the Italian word citrulo, which means idiot, and gives some more insight as to the character's personality.
 He is apparently an unmasked character, but with such a name is definitely a zanni or a vecchio, rather than an inamorato.

-PRIMARY COMIC TRAIT: Probably a short temper; see also Captain and Scaramouch.
+PRIMARY COMIC TRAIT: Probably a short temper; see also Captain, Scaramouch, and Coviello.

 PRIMARY COMIC TRAIT: The antics of love/lust.
-She can also be a straight man, meaning she has no primary comic trait and instead serves mainly to set up jokes for other characters.
+She can also be a straight man, meaning she has no primary comic trait and instead serves mainly to aid jokes from other characters.

 SECONDARY COMIC TRAIT: Sauciness; also, strange creativity.